 South Korea is home to the fifth busiest cargo airport in the world, only losing to those in China and the US.
 Incheon International Airport is located near Seoul and handled almost three million tons of cargo in 2019.

-Airfreight shipment usually takes 2 to 8 days port-to-port and 6 to 12 days door-to-door; however, there is also the option of express shipping–door-to-door shipping that takes 1 to 4 days.
+Airfreight shipments usually take 2 to 8 days port-to-port and 6 to 12 days door-to-door; however, there is also the option of express shipping, which takes 1 to 4 days door-to-door.

 Customs clearance in import from South Korea to the US